elvykiung/JavaScript30/03 - CSS Variables/README.md

 ## CSS style

-1. Declar the CSS variable at the highest element global scope `:root{}`
+1. Declare the CSS variable at the highest element global scope `:root{}`

    The variable name must begin with two dashes (--) and is case sensitive!